rc2/docker-jupyter/README.md

 # Intro

-This is a jupyter notebook with several kernels installed.
+This is a jupyter ~notebook~ lab with several kernels installed.

 It is currently based on Ubuntu:18.04.